kubeshop/botkube-docs/versioned_docs/version-0.13/configuration/index.md

 ## Merging strategy

-BotKube allows you to split individual settings into multiple configuration files.
+Botkube allows you to split individual settings into multiple configuration files.
 The following rules apply:

 - The priority will be given to the last (right-most) file specified.
 - Objects are merged together and primitive fields are overridden.
 For example: